-- 1. Open the odbc.ini configuration file in a text editor. - 2.
-In the [ODBC Data Sources] section, add a new entry by typing the Data Source Name (DSN), then an equal sign (=), and then the driver name. - 3.
-In the odbc.ini file, add a new section with a name that matches the DSN you specified in step 2, and then add configuration options to the section.
-Specify configuration options as key-value pairs.
+- 1. In a text editor, open the odbc.ini configuration file. - 2.
+In the [ODBC Data Sources] section, add a new entry by typing the Data Source Name (DSN), then an equal sign (=), and then the driver name.

+3. Add a new section to the file, with a section name that matches the DSN you specified above, and then add configuration options to the section.
+Specify the configuration options as key-value pairs.